Red Sox vs. Nationals Player Props Betting Odds

-The Boston Red Sox visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds for Justin Turner, Lane Thomas and others in this contest.
+Player props are listed for Justin Turner and Lane Thomas, among others, when the Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!